hagmonk/cobalt/README.md

   * still need to be loaded somehow, and loaded in the right order.
   * does this mean compile+run rather than eval?
   * does this mean walking the dependency tree backwards?
+* treat the whole API like a giant map, a la the kubernetes API
+* abstract some of the specifics of CDP? in case there are similiar browser technologies for which we want cobalt to work

 ## Goals